-As book trailer production quality continues to progress, and as more YA epics are being adapted trying to be the next Hunger Games, Harry Potter, or Twilight, it’s getting harder and harder to differentiate between mediums.
+Book trailer quality continues to advance every year it seems.
+As more YA epics find their way to becoming movies, hoping to be the next Hunger Games, Harry Potter, or Fault in Our Stars, it’s getting harder to differentiate between a trailer for a book and a movie trailer.
 The rise of cross-media collaboration in the literary world, particularly using video, is an exciting new addition to the vastly changing landscape of publishing.
-Here’s a list of 10 book trailers we feel do an excellent job of further blurring that divide between the printed page and the silver screen.
+Here’s a list of 10 YA book trailers that do an excellent job of blurring the divide between the printed page and the silver screen.

-The attention to detail paid to the making of the series of cinematic book trailer for Rick Yancey’s The 5th Wave has lead to many fans in the comments wondering just when the movie was coming out, long before the recently released film adaptation had even been shot.
-One of the benefits of a truly cinematic book trailer is that it allows both readers and studios to visualize the potential of a film-adaptation well before any development contracts have been written up.
+The book trailer for Rick Yancey’s The 5th Wave has lead to many fans in the comments wondering just when the movie was coming out.
+Probably long before the film adaptation had even been shot.
+One of the benefits of a quality trailer is it allows readers and studios to visualize the cinematic potential of a book.
+Well before any development contracts come into play.

 Everyone loves a period-piece, and with the rapidly increasing amount of quality archival footage available on the internet today, novels set in the past really reap the benefits.
-The cinematic book trailer for Libba Bray’s The Diviners starts with an establishing montage of found footage clips, transitions into a period specific, black & white silent era scene, before finally stripping away artifice and planting us, in full color, in the midst of the grizzly murder.
-The kind of steps taken by this cinematic book trailer are more advanced than your average high-budget movie trailer, and the quality of the piece makes for an excellent case as to why this trailer would work perfectly in the movie theater.
+The video for Libba Bray’s The Diviners starts with an establishing montage of found footage clips.
+Soon it transitions into a period-specific, black & white silent era scene.
+Finally stripping away artifice and planting us, in full color, in the midst of a grizzly murder.
+The quality of the piece makes for an excellent case as to why this trailer would work perfectly at the movies.